Sharing code & tools

 Scientific Data

-Package hosted on GitHub
+Package hosted on

-Software paper submitted at
+Software paper published in

 Must-read resources